Chuquicamata: Anaconda Copper era (1923–1971)

+Codelco era (1971–present)

 In 1971, the mine was nationalized and operations were then assumed by CODELCO.

-For many years it was the mine with the largest annual production in the world but was recently overtaken by Minera Escondida.
+For many years it was the mine with the largest annual production of copper in the world but was in 1996 overtaken by Minera Escondida.
 Nevertheless, it remained by far the mine with the largest total production (approximately 29 million tonnes) of copper until the end of 2007 (excluding Radomiro Tomić).
 Despite over 90 years of intensive exploitation, it remains one of the largest known copper resources.
 Its open pit is the world's largest at 4.3 km long, 3 km wide and over 900 m deep and its smelter and electrolytic refinery (855,000 tonnes p.a.) are among the world's largest.
 Chuquicamata is also a significant producer of molybdenum.

 Chuquicamata is now amalgamated with the currently operational Radomiro Tomić mine to the north (on the same mineralized system), Ministro Hales mine to the south (formerly Mansa Mina) and the recently discovered 'Toki cluster' of copper porphyries to form the "'Codelco Norte'" division of Codelco.

 In June 2025, Photographer Lorenzo Poli won the Earth Photo 2025 competition top prize, with his series of photos taken at the mine.
 The photos managed to capture the vastness of the site along with the ruined ghost town.